 The COVID-19 crisis has been hardest for communities that were already facing inequities, disparities, and other forms of structural injustice.
 Fortunately, queer folk have been relying on models of community support and mutual aid for years, and can draw on one another for support and resilience right now.

 Queer Care for the Quarantine is a free, drop-in, peer-based support group for PCC students across the gender and sexuality spectrum.
-Come chat and de-stress with QRC Coordinators Nico and Azul and connect with other queer- and trans-identified students for support.
+Come chat and de-stress with QRC Coordinator Nico and connect with other queer- and trans-identifying students for support.

-For Queer and Trans-identified students who are in need of support navigating emotional, social, academic, and challenges, the QRC is here for you.
+For queer and trans-identifying students who are in need of support navigating emotional, social, academic, and challenges, the QRC is here for you.

 Contact us to schedule a 30-minute video or phone appointment today:

 There are many different resource lists floating around right now, but the awesome SE QRC staff has compiled a list of resources specifically for the LGBTQ+ community here in the Portland Metro area.
-Feel free to check out the document here, and send any new resources suggestions to email@example.com
+Feel free to send any new resources suggestions to firstname.lastname@example.org.

 The QRC is dedicated to: